ICRAR/daliuge/docs/graphs.rst

 * **Loop** indicates iterations.
 Constructs inside a *Loop* represent a group of components and data that will be repeatedly executed / produced for a fixed number of times.
-Given the basic DROP principle of "writing once, read many times", the current DFMS prototype does not support dynamic branch condition for *Loop*.
+Given the basic DROP principle of "writing once, read many times", the current
+  |daliuge| prototype does not support dynamic branch condition for *Loop*.
   Instead, each *Loop* construct has a property named ``num_of_iterations`` that must be determined at |lg| development time, and that determines the number of times the loop is "unrolled".
 In other words, a